 Illinois Tech rounds out the list of the best engineering management degree programs.
 Students who complete the program learn how to prepare business plans and make strategic marketing and financial decisions for projects or entire departments.
 As one of the best engineering management degrees, it includes courses that help students learn how to create new products, assess business processes or evaluate emerging technologies.

-Illinois Tech offers modern facilities, amazing faculty and research opportunities for students from a variety of majors.
-The highly engaged student body takes advantage of many clubs and organizations they meet their needs.
+Illinois Tech offers modern facilities, amazing faculty, and research opportunities for students from a variety of majors.
+The highly engaged student body takes advantage of many clubs and organizations that meet their needs.

 Program: BS in Engineering Management